 The Artist Residency Program is designed to offer time and space for craft artists to focus on their creative work and interact with the public.
 The program supports emerging, mid-career, and established artists working in all craft media, including but not limited to clay, fiber, glass, metal, wood and mixed media.
 Museum visitors have the unique opportunity to visit the artists’ studios and watch the artists at work.
 Interacting with the resident artists is a great way to learn about a range of craft processes and techniques.
 In turn, the artists receive a unique opportunity to gain exposure, make connections with the Houston community, and help educate the public about craft.

 A juried selection is held annually to award artists three-to-twelve month residencies.
-Artists selected for the program receive 24/7 access to studio space, cultural and professional development opportunities, a monthly stipend and a small, quarterly housing/materials allowance, and the opportunity to give an artist talk.
+Artists selected for the program receive 24/7 access to studio space, cultural and professional development opportunities, a monthly stipend that includes a small housing/materials allowance, and the opportunity to give an artist talk.
 The studios are equipped with sinks, telephones and wireless Internet access.
 Artists are selected based on the quality of their creative work, ability to interact with the public, career direction, and program diversity.

 In addition to the benefits listed above, artists have access to a wide variety of resources and opportunities, including teaching assignments through HCCC and collaborative works with fellow residents.
-During their time as residents, artists’ creative work is represented by HCCC and is considered for display in the Asher Sales Gallery.
 To support artistic development, the program offers additional opportunities such as discussions with curators and gallery owners, exposure at HCCC events, and interactions with visiting art professionals.